Top RI budget director is leaving Rhode Island government

 His last day is Aug.
 27.

 Gov. Dan McKee was sworn into the state’s top job in March after Raimondo left midterm to become U.S. commerce secretary under President Joe Biden.
-Since then, members of her team have left, as McKee has hired several of his own people to serve in leading positions.
+Since then a number of members of her team have left, as McKee has hired several of his own people to serve in leading positions.

 “Jonathan is a true professional with a remarkable and invaluable understanding of the budget process here in Rhode Island,” McKee said in a statement.
 “We thank him for his support during an unprecedented Fiscal Year 2022 budget process – his partnership with our team was crucial to getting the job done.
 Our administration is grateful for Jonathan’s contributions to state government over the last six years and we wish him the very best in his next chapter.”